-OK so this may be a stretch but everybody loves something for free!
+This may be a stretch, but everybody loves something for free!
 Leave out some cold drinks, or offer hot tea or coffee (remember that lovely coffee smell!) will ensure viewers are comfortable, meaning they will linger longer and have more time to take in your property.

 Remember the freshly baked smell?
 Why not let them eat the final product too!
 You don’t need to be a winner of the Great British Bake Off but a few simple snacks can go a long way in creating a great first impression.

-We really hope these tips to sell your home help you appeal to all five sense of your potential buyers and create a relaxed, clean and homely environment that any buyer can’t resist!
+We hope these tips to sell your home help you appeal to all five senses of your potential buyers and create a relaxed, clean and homely environment that no buyer can resist!

 Once you have secured an offer why not ask Chawton Hill to carry out a Building Survey on your new property, during the walkaround with your surveyor you can tick off the seller’s success at appealing to your five senses!